Fall 2017 Enrollment

 - Ranked 16th: Family nurse practitioner specialty by the U.S. News & World Report’s America’s Best Graduate Schools.

 - Ranked 9th: Nursing research by the National Institutes of Health (NIH) funding among all public nursing schools

 - Boasting a $21 million research portfolio, the College of Nursing was ranked 9th for National Institutes of Health (NIH) funding among all public nursing schools and 18th among all public and private nursing schools in 2016.

 - Topics of funded programs of research include cardiovascular disease, tobacco control policy, diabetes, cancer, agricultural heath, health disparities, maternal-child health, chronic pain, acute injuries and mental health.

-- Research faculty members submit an average of 3.1 grants and seven databased publications and presentations each year.
+- Research faculty members submit an average of 3 grants and 6 databased publications and presentations each year.

 - Over the past two years, faculty have published 352 databased manuscripts in refereed journals and conducted 443 research-focused presentations at professional conferences.